Our approach to marketing your home.

 1. Internet Marketing

-We publish all our marketing projects extensively throughout the Internet.
-We are the Anchorage licensees with the most robust and content-rich real estate site on the Web, www.RealS8.com, with property listings, indexes to Alaska information, and community and demographic information.
-Our Internet Marketing Plan provides our seller's marketing projects with maximum online exposure.
+Bethany publishes all her marketing projects extensively throughout the Internet.
+She is the Anchorage licensee with the most robust and content-rich real estate site on the Web, www.RealS8.com, with property listings, indexes to Alaska information, and community and demographic information.
+The Internet Marketing Plan provides a seller's marketing projects with maximum online exposure.
 This is an excellent technique for bringing your property to the vast majority of consumers who so most of their home search on the Internet.
 It is an especially effective medium for reaching out-of-state and overseas prospects for residential and commercial-investment property.
 We have successfully sold properties over the Internet: on several occasions where neither the buyer nor the seller saw the property in person before the agreement was consummated!

 2. Lead Router